rgknp/AIDayLabs/lab04.4-collect_and_analyze_data_from_a_scoring_service/0_README.md

 # Collect data from a scoring service

-This hands-on lab guides you through collecting Machine Learning scoring  data using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.
+This hands-on lab guides us through collecting Machine Learning scoring  data using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.

-In this workshop, you will:
+In this workshop, we will:

 - Use the Azure Machine Learning Services collection module to view scoring data from API calls
 - Use Azure Storage to view the results